-In this Amendment No. 1, we have restated our previously issued consolidated financial statements and related disclosures for the quarter ended March 31, 2010, to correct errors in the accounting for certain warrants.
-Specifically, we previously classified as equity instruments warrants that should have been classified as derivative liability instruments based on the terms of the warrants and the applicable accounting guidance.
+In this Amendment No. 1, we have restated our previously issued consolidated financial statements and related disclosures for the quarter ended March 31, 2010, to reclassify certain warrants based on a reassessment of the applicable accounting [guidelines] and classification.

 We have historically accounted for warrants, which prior to May 2009 were issued in private transactions, as equity instruments.
-Certain warrants issued in registered transactions in May 2009 and February 2010 generally provide that, in the event the related registration statement or an exemption from registration is not available for the issuance or resale of the warrant shares, the holder may exercise the warrant on a cashless basis.
-However, notwithstanding the availability of cashless exercise, generally accepted accounting principles establishes that, in the absence of express agreement of the parties to the contrary, registered warrants may be subject to net cash settlement, as it is not within the absolute control of the issuer to provide freely-tradable shares in all circumstances.
-The applicable accounting principles expressly do not allow for an evaluation of the likelihood that an event would trigger cash settlement.
+Our warrants generally provide that, in the event the related registration statement or an exemption from registration is not available for the issuance or resale of the warrant shares, the holder may exercise the warrant on a cashless basis.
+However, notwithstanding the availability of cashless exercise, Accounting Standards Codification (ASC) Topic 815 "Derivatives and Hedging - Contracts in Entity's Own Equity" (ASC 815) (formerly known as Emerging Issues Task Force Issue 00-19, "Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock"), as interpreted, establishes a presumption that, in the absence of express language to the contrary, registered warrants may be subject to net cash settlement, as it is not within our absolute control to provide freely-tradable shares in all circumstances.
+After extensive discussion, our management, Ernst & Young, and our outside legal advisors concluded that, although the interpretation and applicability of ASC 815 as it relates to registered warrants is complex and subject to varying interpretations, it should be applied based on a strict reading of the authoritative literature without respect to any evaluation of remoteness or probability.